Banner Image

 10) Destiny USA — Syracuse, New York

 It's one of the top 10 largest malls in the United States of America.
 It is a six-story mall that attracts attention all year round from people worldwide.
 It is also called the biggest mall in New York.
 You can visit this mall for all purposes.
-They have the best entertainment and also all the luxury brands.
+They have the best entertainment and luxury brands.
 You can also play go-kart there.

 Size: ~2.4M sq ftOpened: 1990